 Bonds designed to protect insurers such as Chubb Corp.
-(CB) and Travelers Cos.
-(TRV) from natural disaster costs are signaling superstorm Sandy probably won’t trigger payouts, according to John Brynjolfsson of Armored Wolf LLC.
+(CB:US) and Travelers Cos.
+(TRV:US) from natural disaster costs are signaling superstorm Sandy probably won’t trigger payouts, according to John Brynjolfsson of Armored Wolf LLC.

 While catastrophe bonds exposed to storm damage in the U.S. Northeast have received lower bids from dealers after the biggest Atlantic storm in history lashed the region, most securities are still listed at about par, said Brynjolfsson, whose hedge fund oversees $735 million and owns so-called cat bonds.
 That includes notes tied to risk at Chubb and Travelers, he said.

 “This is not a major industry event” as cat bonds typically pay out on losses at thresholds higher than the projected damage from Sandy, Brynjolfsson said in a telephone interview.
 “The par bids reflect less enthusiasm about rolling the dice, but it also reflects that, odds are, none of these bonds should attach.”

 Cat-bond prices have gained 2.1 percent this year through last week, compared with a 5 percent decline in 2011, even after the securities dropped by the most in eight months during the five days ended Oct.
 26 as Sandy approached the East Coast.
 The storm may have caused insured losses of as much as $15 billion in the U.S., risk-modeler AIR Worldwide said yesterday.